jletey/PoBT/README.md

 ## Overview

 Transcription is the process of converting DNA into RNA.
 There are molecules called transcription factors, which, their whole point of existence is to bind to DNA.
 Transcription factors have a certain sequence they're looking for on the DNA (such as `AAAA`, `ACAC`, etc).
 Luckily, biologists have mapped out a probability matrix, a PSSM (**P**osition **S**pecific **S**coring **M**atrix), which when you plug in a string, of a certain length, from the DNA, it outputs a probability of the transcription factor binding to that string you plugged in.
 From the DNA (represented in chromosomes) and each transcription factor's unique PSSMs, you can calculate strong and weak hits.

 CONTINUE WRITING OVERVIEW

 ## Quick Start

+Please see the [notes and warnings](#notes-and-warnings) section before proceeding!
+Note that, if you want to do all of the following by hand, go for it... but if you're lazy, just simply run `bash run.sh`.

 **Installing Dependencies**